-The County unemployment rate is currently 14.3%.
-Retail sales have continued to decline and local housing starts are currently very depressed.
-Despite declining revenues, this budget focuses on maintaining overall public expenditures at current levels.
+The county unemployment rate is currently 11.7%.
+Retail sales have begun to stabilize and local housing starts are improving but are not near the levels of several years ago.
+With economic uncertainty, this budget focuses on maintaining overall public expenditures at current levels.
 We are exploring all avenues to manage costs while providing exceptional quality services.
-Based on the

-Commissioners' direction and leadership, we will continue to operate with no reduction in County-funded services and no increase in property taxes in the near future.
+With the County Commissioners' direction and leadership, we will continue to operate with no reduction in county funded services and no increase in property taxes in the near future.

 We look forward to continuing our focus on the recruitment of new businesses and the retention of our current businesses.
 Creating and retaining jobs for our citizens will help stabilize our local economy as well as assist with maintaining a stable tax rate.
-We are currently working on several economic development projects which if successful, will have a positive impact on our overall economy, and unemployment rate.
-Our County departments and staff will continue to work diligently to contain costs and manage our resources wisely while providing exceptional public services.
+We are currently working on several economic development projects which if successful will have a positive impact on our overall economy and unemployment rate.

+I would like to thank Chris Crepps, Finance Director and his staff for their outstanding work in assisting with the preparation of this budget.
+Our county departments and staff will continue to work diligently to contain costs and manage our resources wisely while providing exceptional public services.